Modelling $b\bar b H$ production for the LHC at 13.6 TeV

 \subsubsection{Heavy-Higgs for BSM studies in \minnlo{}}

-Higgs boson production in association with a bottom-quark pair is of particular interest in extensions beyond the Standard Model.
+Higgs boson production in association with a bottom-quark pair is of particular interest in BSM extensions.
 Indeed, many BSM scenarios predict modifications to the Higgs-bottom quark coupling, which could lead to observable deviations in the production rates and kinematic distributions of the \bbH{} process.
 In many models, \bbH{} production can become the dominant production mode of exotic Higgs states.
-The \minnlo{} generator, introduced earlier in this section, is built within the Standard Model framework, but can be easily extended to accommodate BSM predictions.
+The \minnlo{} generator, introduced earlier in this section, is built within the SM framework, but can be easily extended to accommodate BSM predictions.
 To illustrate its potential, we consider a specific example of how the NNLO+PS generator can be adapted for BSM scenarios.
-We specifically consider the Minimal Supersymmetric Standard Model (MSSM)~\cite{Fayet:1974pd,Fayet:1976et,Fayet:1977yc,Ovrut:1984uc,Haber:1984rc,Gunion:1984yn}, which corresponds to a Type-II Two-Higgs-Doublet Model (2HDM)~\cite{Branco:2011iw} at leading order, but deviates from it at higher corrections.
+We specifically consider the MSSM~\cite{Fayet:1974pd,Fayet:1976et,Fayet:1977yc,Ovrut:1984uc,Haber:1984rc,Gunion:1984yn}, which corresponds to a Type-II 2HDM~\cite{Branco:2011iw} at LO, but deviates from it at higher orders.
 The MSSM enforces relations between the Higgs sector and the superpartners of SM particles.
 Unlike the SM, the MSSM requires two Higgs doublets ($H_u$ and $H_d$) to give mass to both up-type and down-type fermions.
 An important parameter of the model is the ratio of vacuum expectation values ($v_u$ and $v_d$) of the two SU(2) doublets,